-However, if price isn’t an issue, I’d definitely go with the Olympus TG-5 or the Sony FDR-x3000.
+However, if price isn’t an issue, I’d definitely go with the or the Sony FDR-x3000.
 If you plan on doing deep dives, these cameras are a better option than the XP120, and offer better image quality.

 Final Notes on Underwater Camera Care